joeyimbasciano/awsnodejsautoscale/README.md

 ./run_siege.sh
 ```

+Watch the AWS console, instances will be launched and terminated as CPU Utilization changes on primary instance.

+### A Typical Run

+1. dd processes will start to stack on the first node.
+2. cpu will start to climb, mostly cpusteal because its a t1.micro and that is how AWS throttles those instances.
+3. AutoScaling will kick in and fire up a 2nd instance
+4. dd processes will start to level out on 1st instance
+5. dd processes will still utilize more than 80% cpu
+6. 3rd instance will be fired up
+7. dd processes will be spread evenly over all 3 reducing the load on the 1st instance considerably.
+8. siege ends
+9. instances will start to terminate 1 at a time at 2 mintues in between

 ## Triggers for Adding/Removing Resources:
 1. Basic Health Check: A basic HTTP request to / should respond with 200 OK.
 If it does not, the instance is not considered healthy.
 This check runs on all instances within the AutoScaling group.